michael-hahn/django-1/django/splice/README.md

    applies to methods that Splice have already encountered in (1) and (2)).

 Therefore, after the decoration process is finished, the new MRO will be:
-1. All defined methods in the Splice-managed class (both decorated and non-decorated) and all decorated methods from all the base classes.
+1. All methods defined in the Splice-managed class (both decorated and non-decorated) and all decorated methods from all the base classes.
 2. All methods defined in `SpliceMixin`.
 3. All other non-decorated methods from classes other than the Splice-managed class and `SpliceMixin`, resolved by the original MRO.

-> Some methods provide functionality that should not propagate untrustiness/synthesis
+> Some methods provide functionality that should not propagate untrustiness/synthesis;
-> and therefore are skipped during iteration and not decorated.
+> therefore, they are skipped during the iteration and not decorated.
 > <details>
 > <summary>List of Non-decorated Methods</summary>
-> Special methods that create, initialize, or destroy class instances:
+> Special methods that create, initialize, or destroy class instances
+> (note that Splice controls class object instantiation through metaclass):
 >
 > 1. `__init__`
+> 2. `__new__`
-> 2. `__del__`
+> 3. `__del__`
 >
 > Special methods that control attribute access for class instance:
 > 1. `__getattr__`